Spotify partners with Capital One to offer half-price premium subscriptions

 Spotify didn’t disclose whether it or Capital One is underwriting the discount.

-The move comes at a time when rival streaming services, including Pandora, Apple Music, Amazon, and others are competing for paying customers who upgrade in order access expanded catalogs of on-demand music and features like curated playlists, offline listening and an ad-free experience.
+The move comes at a time when rival streaming services, including Pandora, Apple Music, Amazon, and others are competing for paying customers who upgrade in order to access expanded catalogs of on-demand music and features like curated playlists, offline listening and an ad-free experience.

 This is the first relationship Spotify has made with a financial institution, and will be something of a test to see if future deals like this make sense as a means of impacting the growth of its paid user base.
 Today, Spotify has 100 million users, 50 million of which subscribe to its service.
 Apple Music, meanwhile, announced 20 million paid subscribers in December, but will likely update that number at its Worldwide Developer Conference in June.Featured Image: TechCrunch/MRD